 Those who want the ultimate in VR gaming will need a capable computer to bolster their Oculus and should opt for an Oculus Rift S

-The Rift S is more expensive and can play more games, but it can’t do anything without a capable PC powering it.
+The Rift S can play more games, but it can’t do anything without a capable PC powering it.
 Again, Meta no longer sells the Rift S, but you can purchase the Rift from online sellers.

 VR Gaming Is Risky.
 Protect Your Investment Today!